 The campaign has been brought about by a failure to align company or shareholder interests with employees, customers, communities and the environment.
 Three-quarters of the UK public believe businesses have a responsibility to protect the environment and the majority favour brands that do good in the world.
 The Better Business Act campaign calls for all businesses to be legally responsible for their impact.
 Over 600 companies have signed up, including John Lewis, Oliver Bonas, Iceland, the Institute of Directors and Redefining Communications!

 The part of the campaign that struck a chord with me is around giving equal weight to stakeholders and removing the focus to solely to serve shareholders.
-In fact, I’ve been talking about this for five years!
-In my 2016 blog, Time to choose salad instead of a pie, I argue that until shareholders care about employee engagement we will continue to struggle to build trust:
+In fact, I believe that until shareholders care about employee engagement, we will continue to struggle to build trust:

 I believe everybody responsible for running a business – big or small – should consider their impact.
 I’m sure many companies are already operating in this way; however, the Better Business Act would make it a legal obligation to transform the way all companies do business.
 It’s an approach that’s already been implemented in 40 US states as well as Italy, Colombia and Canada.